makrai/notes/jackendoff90-sem-struct.md

   * [more] than [conjunction but less than] causation
   * `WITH`, a variety of the spatial WITH
 4. exchange, jutalom/büntetés
-  * a voluntary act of social cognition, based on ... assess[ment]
+  * a voluntary act of social cognition, based on ... assessment
     * legal and economic systems
   * EXCH
 * similarities of the first four subordinators ... to spatial functions